adobe/aio-cli-plugin-app/src/templates/analytics/base/README.md

 ## Deploy & Cleanup

-- `aio app deploy` to build and deploy all actions on Runtime and static files to S3
+- `aio app deploy` to build and deploy all actions on Runtime and static files to CDN
 - `aio app undeploy` to undeploy the app

 Each of the above commands can either be run for actions or static files, append `-s` or `-a`, for